Polventon House

 Polventon House is a grade II listed private house overlooking Mother Ivey's Bay near Padstow in Cornwall, England.

 It was built in the International Style on a clifftop in 1936 for R.H.
-Stein.
+Stein, father of English celebrity chef Rick Stein.
+Rick Stein spent the summers of his childhood in the house, which he visited in some of his TV series, such as Rick Stein's Cornwall.